 How do I make an appointment?

-There are three ways to make an appointment: Stop by the Ferguson Center located in the Bortz Library, call Professor Claire Deal at extension 6988, or simply drop by the Center when it is open.
+Stop by the Ferguson Center in the Bortz Library and sign the appointment book, call the Center at 223-7151, or simply drop by the Center when it is open.
 The first available consultant will be happy to assist you.